federicapardini/EtnaFountains2021/README.md

     * Additional information are in *Supplementaty_page.md*
     * All the figures shown in the *README.md* and more are collected in the directory *figures*.
 Additional files reporting the eruptive source parameters used in the simulations are in the directory *input_data*

-### Please note that the numerical procedure is currently under development and daily updated